-We had some fun times ordering our lunch via vending machine on our first time in Japan.
+We had some fun times ordering our lunch via a vending machine for our first time in Japan.
 They are everywhere.
-Many of them don’t have English translation.
+Many of them don’t have English translations.
 But they do generally have pictures.
 It’s pretty easy.
 You simply insert your money into the machine, press the button of the item you want, take the ticket from the machine and hand it to the server, who will seat you and deliver your meal with impressive timing.
 Presto!

 There’s No Tipping in Japan